Do You Need to Seal Whitewash Furniture and Wood?

 Why Should You Seal Whitewash Furniture?

 Sealing whitewash furniture is essential if you want it to last for years to come.
-Without proper sealing, the pain or stain will start to deteriorate over time due to wear and tear from everyday use.
-Additionally, moisture can seep into the wood causing it to swell or warp.
-Sealing your whitewashed furniture with a clear sealant will protect it from these elements and help keep its original look.
+Without a top coat, the paint or stain will start to deteriorate over time due to wear and tear from everyday use.
+Also, moisture can seep into the wood causing it to swell or warp.
+Sealing your wood surface with a clear sealant will protect it from these elements and help keep its original look.

 Polycrylic sealer

-The only time you won’t use a sealer is if you use a wax product to whitewash the wood or a whitewash stain that comes with a sealer already mixed in.
+The only time you won’t use a sealer is if you use a wax product (like white wax or liming wax) to whitewash the wood or a whitewash stain that comes with a sealer already mixed in.
+A wax type of finish is not compatible with a liquid sealer and wax is self sealing so no top coat is needed.

 Related Wood Sealer Posts: